Our List of Data Visualisation Conferences for 2016

 While most of the details are still being set, this conference is in its 8th year and has been able to set up an environment that encourages better exchange between data researchers and practitioners.
 Including workshops, keynotes and tutorials, this is a good conference to make connections in East Asia.

 You’ll have to visit the page to see what is happening and who is speaking in the cities near you, because this is an absolutely massive event.
-There are bound to be several interesting events in the city closest to you, but look into others to see if a trip is worthwhile.
+There are bound to be several interesting events in a city near you but look into others to see if a trip is worthwhile.

 Program will be announced one month before conference.

-A Eurographics and IEEE co sponsored event, this conference focuses on the exchange of ideas between researchers and practitioners from around Europe.
-This event also features co-located events, so if you can’t attend in Italy there may be a piece you can still participate in.
+A Eurographics and IEEE co-sponsored event, this conference focuses on the exchange of ideas between researchers and practitioners from around Europe.
+This event also features co-located events, so if you can’t attend in Holland there may be a piece you can still participate in.

 More of a science based conference, ICCS offers a chance to see cutting edge visualisations of some of the most complicated systems being attempted.
 The theme this year is “Computational Science at the Gates of Nature”, focusing on drawing inspiration from nature as well as better understanding nature through visualization.
 There are many elements of the conference focusing on the arts and humanitarian fields as well.